middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

        license="CC BY-NC-SA 4.0"
        label="Image of Westminster Hall">

-## 24 Seneca, Opera (1672)
+## 24 Seneca, <cite>Opera</cite> (1672)
 Seneca was a model orator and lawyer to Innsmen, who studied and translated his works.
 They were taught Senecan verse while still at school, and continued to study, and translate his works as adults.
 Seneca was a “classical version of the sort of rhetorician and politician that those at the universities and Inns of Court were trying to become” – Jessica Winston.
 This copy has a vellum binding decorated with a gold-tooled armorial device bearing the royal coat-of-arms, but its provenance remains unidentified.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/2240db59-105d-49d9-8f5e-b2400b56035f" label="Seneca front binding" width="2448" height="3264">

 <param ve-image
-       url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/bc7a3fe4-5b50-42a8-82b1-15bb5bc4d6a2" label="Seneca, Opera, added title page" width="2448" height="3264">
+       url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/bc7a3fe4-5b50-42a8-82b1-15bb5bc4d6a2" label="Seneca, <cite>Opera</cite>, added title page" width="2448" height="3264">

-## 25 Richard Mulcaster, Positions vvherin those primitiue circumstances be examined, which are necessarie for the training vp of children, either for skill in their booke, or health in their bodie (London, 1581)
+## 25 Richard Mulcaster, <cite>Positions vvherin those primitiue circumstances be examined, which are necessarie for the training vp of children, either for skill in their booke, or health in their bodie</cite> (London, 1581)
 Sir James Whitelocke (1570-1632, Middle Temple) wrote in his journal (later published as ‘Liber famelicus’) that his headmaster, Richard Mulcaster, recruited his students to act in plays that were performed for the court.
 Whitelocke wrote that he learned “good behaviour and audacitye” from acting these roles.
 This copy belonged to ‘Walter Hawgh’ (dates unknown), possibly the poet and official to the Archdeacon of Norwich.
 Mulcaster (1530-1611) was the first headmaster of Merchant Taylors’ School, and later headmaster at St. Paul’s School.
-In addition to this work, he wrote one other book on the education of children, The first part of the elementarie (London, 1581).
+In addition to this work, he wrote one other book on the education of children, <cite>The first part of the elementarie</cite> (London, 1581).
 <br><br>
 image: Mulcaster: title page

 <param ve-image
        url="https://user-images.githubusercontent.com/110464039/236245322-3a82211f-d8e1-4d96-b04a-cd1a96af2c3c.jpg">

-## 26 Christopher Saint German, The dialogue in English, betweene a doctor of diuinitie, and a student in the lawes of England (London, 1607).
+## 26 Christopher Saint German, <cite>The dialogue in English, betweene a doctor of diuinitie, and a student in the lawes of England</cite> (London, 1607).
 Saint German (1460?-1540, Middle Temple), originally published this book in Latin in 1523.
 His book “popularized canonist learning on the nature and object of law, the religious and moral standards of law, the foundations of the common law and other issues regarding the jurisdiction of Parliament” (Law Book Exchange).
 It was an important work that went through multiple editions.
 This copy once belonged to a Henry Gardiner, dated 1609, and other owners, showing the continued popularity of the ‘dialogue’ to lawyers and students.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/9e0342e7-5cda-483c-a132-8cd0b9f0982c"
        label="Title page showing Henry Gardiner’s inscription">

-## 27 The moot book of Gray’s Inn (London, 1924)
+## 27 <cite>The moot book of Gray’s Inn</cite> (London, 1924)
 This illustration depicts the 1556 Gray’s Inn Hall screen before it was destroyed in WWII.
 A report was written for Henry VIII in approximately 1540 on the constitution of the Inns of Court and their form and order of study.
 Its authors stated that moots took place during vacations every “night after supper, and every fasting day immediately after” six o’clock.
 Moots at Gray’s Inn took place in Hall, at the cupboard, and in the library.
 At Inner Temple, they were also known to take place in the old library.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/1db56175-d62a-4d0a-b18e-6aac22b31cb2"
        label="Gray's Inn Hall screen">

-## 28 Jakob Omphalius, De elocutionis imitatione ac apparatu liber unus (Cologne, 1537)
+## 28 Jakob Omphalius, <cite>De elocutionis imitatione ac apparatu liber unus</cite> (Cologne, 1537)
 An early work on oratory and rhetoric, two key skills for barristers.
 This copy has contemporary marginalia, including a hand-written index, and notes on the verso of the title page, revealing how an early modern reader (but not necessarily a lawyer or Innsman) responded to Omphalius’s text.

 <param ve-image
        url="https://github.com/middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/assets/110464039/31043b2d-dd95-470e-8fef-638177904853">

-## 29 William Fulbecke, A Direction or preparatiue to the study of the Lawe (London, 1620)
+## 29 William Fulbecke, <cite>A Direction or preparatiue to the study of the Lawe</cite>(London, 1620)
 This copy also has contemporary marginalia, and signs of previous ownership made by one ‘John Kent’.
 The book is open to show what qualities a boy needs to study the law: “great regard of his speech”, and the ability to “deliver his opinion or argument in convenient and orderly sort, not after a rude confused and impolite manner”.
 Plus ça change!
 <br><br>
 Image: Fulbecke